Princy02/Online-Auction-System/README.md

 ## Modeling 🤖

-Here, we delve into the heart of the project: building machine learning models to predict various auction features, including closing prices, the number of bids per auction, bidder rates, and bid times.
+Here, we dwelve into the heart of the project: building machine learning models to predict various auction features, including closing prices, the number of bids per auction, bidder rates, and bid times.

 ### Key Models: